Hushpuppi’s wife, Imams write judge as US court sentences fraudster today

 He said Hushpuppi had at different times, donated to the mosque and bought a generator for the mosque.

-He added that Hushpuppi’s ivolvement in criminal activities “came as a rude shock.”
+He added that Hushpuppi’s involvement in criminal activities “came as a rude shock.”

 “It was surprising that a promising young individual with a tremendous attitude towards work could be doing anything shady,” he added.